alexsaadfalcon/cpp_music_viz/README.md

 # cpp_music_viz
-An OpenGL music visualizer using the FFT and the Mandelbrot set fractal
+An OpenGL music visualizer using the FFT and the Mandelbrot set fractal.
+Thank you to [Bensound](https://www.bensound.com/) for royalty=free music.

 ## Installation Instructions